Wings of Fire (novel series): The Lost Continent Prophecy

-The third arc consists of five books: The Lost Continent (2018), The Hive Queen (2018), The Poison Jungle (2019), The Dangerous Gift (2021), and The Flames of Hope (2022), respectively starring Blue, Cricket, Sundew, Queen Snowfall, and Luna as the protagonists.
-It introduces a second continent, Pantala (the "Lost Continent"), located far west of Pyrrhia, ruled by the tyrannical HiveWing Queen Wasp.
-All dragons except Queen Snowfall are from the new continent.
-Neither continent is fully aware of the other's existence, aside from some ancient legends.
-The books focus on five dragons and their efforts to discover the truth behind the lies told by Queen Wasp, as well as stop the existential threat of a mind-controlling plant, human and dragon with the potential to destroy all of the dragon tribes.
+The third arc consists of five books: The Lost Continent (2018), The Hive Queen (2018), The Poison Jungle (2019), The Dangerous Gift (2021), and The Flames of Hope (2022), respectively starring the SilkWing Blue, the HiveWing Cricket, the LeafWing Sundew, the IceWing Queen Snowfall, and the SilkWing Luna as the protagonists.
+It introduces a second continent, Pantala, located far west of Pyrrhia and ruled by a tyrannical HiveWing queen named Wasp.
+All of the protagonist dragons, except Queen Snowfall, are from the new continent.
+Neither continent is fully aware of the other's existence at first, aside from some ancient legends, in which Pyrrhian legends refer to Pantala as The Lost Continent, and Pantalan legends speak of Pyrrhia as the Distant Kingdoms.
+The book focuses on five dragons and their efforts to uncover the truth behind the lies told by Queen Wasp, as well as to stop the existential threat posed by a mind-controlling plant, human, and dragon with the potential to destroy all the dragon tribes.

-Fourth Arc
+The Forgotten Isles Prophecy

-A fourth arc was announced to be in the works, and the first book in the arc (Book 16) will be called The Hybrid Prince, starring Umber as the protagonist.
-On June 19, 2025, it was announced that Book 16 will take place sometime after Book 6 (Moon Rising), and on July 25, 2025, it was announced that Arc 4 will be a trilogy of 3 books, rather than the usual 5.
+A fourth arc, The Forgotten Isles Prophecy, is currently in the works.
+The first book in the arc (Book 16), The Hybrid Prince, was released on March 3, 2026, starring the MudWing Umber as the protagonist.
+The Hybrid Prince takes place after Book 6 (Moon Rising), and involves Umber discovering a hidden island settled by hybrid dragons, including new tribes, who are descendants of the banished tribes of exiled dragons.